awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 **Note**
 For general use of the MXNet framework, such as running a third\-party code example, the environment variable must be configured on the Raspberry Pi\.

-### TensorFlow Model\-Serving Limitations on Raspberry Pi<a name="w4aac23c18c17"></a>
+### TensorFlow Model\-Serving Limitations on Raspberry Pi<a name="w4aac23c15c17"></a>

-Currently, the AWS IoT Greengrass TensorFlow installer only supports installation on 32\-bit laptop or desktop operating systems\.
-To build TensorFlow on 64\-bit platforms, see [ Installing TensorFlow](https://www.tensorflow.org/install/#installing_from_sources) in the TensorFlow documentation\.
+Currently, the AWS IoT Greengrass TensorFlow installer supports installation on 32\-bit laptop or desktop operating systems only\.
+To build TensorFlow on 64\-bit platforms, see [Installing TensorFlow](https://www.tensorflow.org/install/#installing_from_sources) in the TensorFlow documentation\.

 The following recommendations for improving inference results are based on our tests with the 32\-bit ARM precompiled libraries on the Raspberry Pi platform\.
 These recommendations are intended for advanced users for reference only, without guarantees of any kind\.
 + Models that are trained using the [Checkpoint](https://www.tensorflow.org/get_started/checkpoints) format should be "frozen" to the protocol buffer format before serving\.
 For an example, see the [TensorFlow\-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim)\.